Plan tiers

 Choosing a tier

-A useful first cut: estimate your monthly PR volume, multiply by the average diff size, and divide by 500 to get monthly RC consumption.
-If that number sits comfortably below a plan's included RCs, that plan is your starting point.
+A useful first cut: for each PR, estimate its diff size and round up to the nearest 500 lines, with a minimum of 1 RC per PR — then sum across your monthly PR volume.
+Diff size divided by 500 alone only works as an estimate if your PRs are large; teams that open many small PRs (each under 500 lines) use closer to 1 RC per PR, since every review costs at least 1 RC regardless of size.
+If your estimated total sits comfortably below a plan's included RCs, that plan is your starting point.
 If it is close to the next tier's allocation, upgrade — the included RCs in the higher tier are usually cheaper than paying the lower tier's overage rate.